Midland Texas

 On display at the Midland County Historical Museum are reproductions of the "Midland Man", the skeleton of a Clovis female found near the city in 1953.
 Analysis of the remains by Curtis R. McKinney using uranium-thorium analysis showed that the bones are 11,600 ± 800 years old.
 Presenting his findings at the annual meeting of the Geological Society of America in 1992, McKinney said, "[T]he Midland Woman was related to the earliest ancestors of every Indian who lives today, and she is very likely the only representative of those who created the Clovis cultures."

 Midland is home to the Midland RockHounds, a Texas League minor league baseball team.
-It is the AA affiliate of the Oakland Athletics.
+It is the AA affiliate of the Athletics.
 The Rockhounds have played their home games in Momentum Bank Ballpark since 2002.

 West Texas United Sockers is an American soccer team founded in 2008.
 The team is a member of the United Soccer Leagues Premier Development League (PDL), the fourth tier of the American Soccer Pyramid, in the Mid South Division of the Southern Conference.
 The team plays its home games at the Grande Communications Stadium.